-It takes a special type of person to sacrifice their well being to entertain you.
-Fourteen hour days on set or ten in an editing bay is something we may complain about.
+It takes a particular type of person to sacrifice their well-being to entertain you.
+Fourteen-hour days on set or ten in an editing bay is something we may complain about.

 The frantic pace of the newsroom treats every story as if it has the potential to end the world.
 In a twisted way, we are as equally excited by the latest bombing, riots, or natural disaster as we are appalled.
 Tragedies, while tragic, make for great storytelling.
 Most of us just want to report the facts, but some forget and instead twist the stories to fit their own agenda.